UW-EXP/GLOBEM/README.md

 By default, the platform is running on sample data from the datasets.

 To switch to the full data, please follow the following simple steps:
-1. Access and download the completed data from this page (we will add the link once the paper is accepted).
+1. Access and download the completed data from [the PhysioNet page](https://physionet.org/content/globem/1.0.0/).
 2. Unzip the downloaded data and put the datasets (each one is a unique folder) into [`data_raw`](./data_raw/).
 Please refer to [`data_raw/README.md`](./data_raw/README.md) for more dataset details.
 3. Go to [`config/global_config.py`](./config/global_config.py) to set `global_config["all"]["ds_keys"]` by commenting `line7` and uncommenting `line6`.